-Rosenborg Castle is from the 1600’s and was built by Christian IV.
-It has been a museum since 1838 and has three floors and a basement which contain various rooms for you to visit.
+Rosenborg Castle is from the 1600s and was built by Christian IV.
+It has been a museum since 1838 and has three floors and a basement which contains various rooms for you to visit.
 I really enjoyed visiting this castle and found the architecture inside intricate and beautiful.
 It’s also a very photogenic spot.

 Address: Øster Voldgade 4A, 1350 København